 (b) Please cite the applicable law(s) and/or other measure(s), including the applicable sanctions for this offence, and provide examples including recent cases or judgments of successful implementation and enforcement of this offence.

-Does the offence(s) of illicit trafficking established under your domestic legislation require a cross-border movement of the items from or across the territory of one State to that of another to qualify as illicit trafficking under your domestic law (art.
+(Agreed – including amendment to sub paragraphs a and b)Does the offence(s) of illicit trafficking established under your domestic legislation require a cross-border movement of the items from or across the territory of one State to that of another to qualify as illicit trafficking under your domestic law (art.
 5, para.
 1 (b), in conjunction with arts.
 3, subpara. (e))?

 Yes No